virteal/l8/README.md

 ---

 ```
-  l8.begin              -- enter new L8 scope
+  l8
+     -- step/task creation
     .step( block )      -- queue a new step on the path to task's completion
-    .fork( block )      -- queue a new step on a new parallel sub-task
+    .fork( block )      -- queue a first step on a new parallel sub-task
-    .spawn( blk [, q] ) -- like fork() but next step does not wait for subtask
+    .spawn( blk [, p] ) -- like fork() but next step does not wait for subtask
-    .call( block )      -- like fork() but waits until other task completes
+    -- step walking
     .walk( block )      -- walk a step on its path, at most once per step
-    .next               -- alias for walk() -- ie no block parameter
+    .next               -- alias for walk( null) -- ie no block parameter
-    .repeat( block )    -- queue a blocking loop step
+    .repeat( block )    -- queue a new blocking loop step
     .redo               -- stop executing current step, reschedule it instead
     ._continue          -- like "continue", for blocking loop steps
     ._break             -- "break" for blocking loops and forked steps
     ._return( [val] )   -- like "return" in normal flow
-    .raise( error )     -- raise an error in a task
+    .raise( error )     -- raise an error in task
     .throw( error )     -- alias for raise()
+    -- task completion monitoring
     .then( ... )        -- Promise/A protocol, tasks are promises
     .progress( block )  -- block to run when some task is done or step walked
     .success( block )   -- block to run when task is done without error